adsblol/feed/README.md

     - adsbhub
     - opensky

 ## Enough with the Docker, show me the BASH!

+**Proceed at your own caution.
+While the scripts below are known to work, there might be pitfalls and unforeseen issues.
+Docker is recommended.**

 - These scripts aid in setting up your current ADS-B receiver to feed adsb.lol and others!
 - They will not disrupt any existing feed clients already present